santiago1976/odoo-apps/README.md

 # crm_extension

 This Odoo module is an extension to CRM module adding departments to Contacts and some new views to Contacts and Activities with new filters.

+# sat_demo

+This Odoo module is an app to manage service customer incidence.